Allan-Cao/nitrotype-bot/README.md

 To Run the bot, start a race and about when it starts, run in a console `python nitro.py`

-There is a delay of 2 seconds for it to start.

-Note, this was designed for a 1920x1080 monitor but can be modified for other resolutions.
+Note, this was designed for a 1920x1080 monitor but can be modified for other resolutions. (change the crop regions and the images that it compares to-to match.)